imagineeeinc/dot/lvim-keys.md

 - `shift+x (:q/ <leader>q)`: close current buffer.
 - `:qa`: close all buffer (quit).
 - `ctrl+c (:Gen)`: opens a ai chat window to talk to, when run on selection it sends the selection to the ai. (make sure `ollama` is installed on the system).
+- `<leader>f`: opens Telesocpe file finder.
+- `q:`: see vim command history.
+- `:Oil`: opens `oil.nvim` buffer file manager, reffer to project for more details.
+- `:Glow`: opens a preview of the current markdown file.
+- `:Beacon`: highlights where the cursor is.

 ## Terminal
 - `ctrl+t`: terminal (popup).